Strand 2_ 1949

 The History of The Strand

-Two decades ago, in the heart of downtown Marietta, a historic theater lay dormant, its grandeur fading with time.
-Then, in a remarkable turn of events, a community rallied together to breathe new life into this cherished landmark.
+Two decades ago in the heart of downtown Marietta, a historic theater lay dormant, its grandeur faded by time.
+Faced with the possibility of losing the last historic theatre in Cobb County to disrepair and demolition, a small but mighty group rallied the community to save the landmark, funding a complete restoration of the building to its former glory.
 The Strand, once a symbol of bygone days, underwent a remarkable transformation to become the crowning jewel of the Marietta Square it is today.

 After the 1864 burning of Marietta during the Civil War, the town strove to rebuild during the Reconstruction area.
 The corner lot of the downtown square was built up, and in 1885 the area where The Strand stands today became a dry goods store and grocers.